9 Factors Affecting Nutrition in Older Adults

 Ill-fitting dentures and mouth sores can also affect chewing ability and lead to decreased food intakes (3).

-Regular and routine dental visits and cleanings and good oral hygiene at home is necessary for good nutrition and health.
+Regular and routine dental visits and cleanings as well as good oral hygiene at home is necessary for good nutrition and health.

 Having trouble swallowing — or dysphagia — is much more prevalent among older adults than younger adults (6).